-The HR Manager and department managers will be responsible for developing and conducting training programs for each employee who will be using the BiotrackTHC software.
-BiotrackTHC representatives will train management in the various uses of the BiotrackTHC and provide training manuals and other materials to assist in training employees.
-All General Management and Managers will be responsible for knowing how to properly operate the BiotrackTHC.
+The HR Manager and department managers will be responsible for developing and conducting training programs for each employee who will be using the METRC software.
+METRC representatives offer online training for HHG's management team in the various uses of the software and provide training manuals and other materials to assist in training employees.
+All General Management and Managers will be responsible for knowing how to properly operate the METRC software.